-Rosalind Franklin University of Medicine and Science strictly prohibit the possession, use, manufacture, or distribution of illicit drugs on University premises or as part of any University activity.
-Likewise, the University restricts the legal consumption of alcohol to authorized events and approved student housing only.
-(See Housing Contract and University Alcohol Policy) The University may in its discretion take appropriate disciplinary action up to and including expulsion against students found in violation the above rules.
+Rosalind Franklin University of Medicine and Science strictly prohibits the possession, use, manufacture, or distribution of illicit drugs on university premises or as part of any university activity.
+This includes off-site students, including off campus or at clinical environments.
+Likewise, the university restricts the legal consumption of alcohol to authorized events and approved student housing only.
+The university may in its discretion take appropriate disciplinary action up to and including expulsion against students found in violation of the above rules.